The diagram below represents the WebSight CMS high-level logical architecture.

 mongoservice (content database)

-experience storagevolume is shared by NGINX (read) and WebSight CMS CE (write) containers
+experience storagevolume is shared by NGINX (read) and WebSight CMS (write) containers

 contentvolume keeps content and assets

-Working with containers is a standard.
-With Docker, we can use the same tooling to work locally as well as deploy environments to the cloud.
+Working with containers enables consistency and standardization.
+With Docker, we can use the same tooling to work locally as well as to deploy production environments to the cloud.

 When using Docker Compose, the same command is responsible for creating local and cloud instances (